MaorAssayag/Applications-development/Unity/SolarSystem education/readme.md

  ![alt text](https://github.com/MaorAssayag/Additional-Apps-Projects/blob/master/AndroidStudio/VSchedule/screenshots/v_logo.png)
-# VSchedule - Task Manager
+# SolarSystem education

-## What is VSchedule?
+## What is SolarSystem eduction?
-- This application allows users to keep track of tasks.
-These tasks include a description and the desire time to the notification.
-Every task can be deleted.
+- This is a simulation of our Solar System.
+A 3D envoirment developed with Unity3d framework, and Scripts developed on Visual Studio (C#).

-   #### This app is my first introduction to AndroidStudio.
+   #### This app is my first introduction to Unity & 3D envoirment desigen.
-- The end goal is to get experience with the implemention of such idea, which will be develop in the future to aid-App for people with disabilities that need such help with remembering those daily tasks.
+- The end goal is to get experience with the implemention of such idea, which will be develop in the future to Augmented reality (AR) application (not a complex convertion).

+- The application allows users to observe the various planets while listening to an interesting musical segment.
+On the left side are interesting facts about the current star, which can be eliminated if necessary.
+This application enables the visualization of astrophysical ideas such as the cycle of the year, month, day and night, etc.

 ### Splash screen
 ![Output sample](https://github.com/MaorAssayag/Additional-Apps-Projects/blob/master/AndroidStudio/VSchedule/screenshots/open_gif.gif)

-### Add task button
+### Bar enabled/disabled
 ![Output sample](https://github.com/MaorAssayag/Additional-Apps-Projects/blob/master/AndroidStudio/VSchedule/screenshots/add_gif.gif)

-### inetractive time selcetor
+### inetractive star Point-Of-View
 ![Output sample](https://github.com/MaorAssayag/Additional-Apps-Projects/blob/master/AndroidStudio/VSchedule/screenshots/clock_gif.gif)

 ## Architectures Used and Topics
 * System Services Like AlarmManager, NotificationManager